Menu Menu Open

 I have hep B. Can I still take PrEP?

-If you have hepatitis B, it is important that you take your PrEP every day.
+Yes!
+Daily PrEP can be taken if you have hepatitis B. It is important to take the medication everyday and avoid missing a dose.
 The drugs in PrEP are also used as part of the treatment for hepatitis B. This means missing doses can have implications for your treatment and potentially impact your liver.

 Make sure you talk with your doctor about your hepatitis B treatment and taking PrEP so they can manage your care in the best way possible.